What does it take to create a new category?

 What we know

-For the last five years, we’ve watched a new category emerge called employee service.
-Employee service reimagines how companies help their people stay productive—from IT support to HR service delivery to policy information—by using artificial intelligence to make the employee experience effortless.
-More than 100 enterprise customers share our vision for employee service, including fellow category creators like DocuSign, Stitch Fix, and LinkedIn.
+For the last five years, we’ve watched a new category of employee support emerge.
+Employee support has been reimagined with the idea of helping companies keep their people productive — from IT to HR service delivery to policy information — by using artificial intelligence to make the employee experience effortless.
+More than 100 enterprise customers share our vision for employee experience, including fellow category creators like DocuSign, Stitch Fix, and LinkedIn.

 The last few weeks in particular were among the most rewarding of my career.
 Allow me one paragraph of shameless self-promotion, if only to convince you that there's a method to our madness: